CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/04-joins.md

 <br/><br/>
 #### Basic forms
-Join all fields of products and productlines details
+Join all fields but only matching records of products and productlines details

 ```
 SELECT *